InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Conclusion

 \subsubsection{Impact}

 With the rising popularity of LLMs, there is a surge of enthusiasm in research on knowledge graphs (KGs) construction and automatic data annotation using these models.
 The release of {\ours} aims at fostering research on LLMs for extracting knowledge from text to build KGs and automatic annotation, with the aspiration of eliciting substantial impact within the Semantic Web community.
+Notably, several works have already used InstructIE as a training set, including: YAYI-UIE \cite{DBLP:journals/corr/abs-2312-15548}, KnowCoder \cite{DBLP:journals/corr/abs-2403-07969} and OneKE \footnote{\href{https://huggingface.co/zjunlp/OneKE}{https://huggingface.co/zjunlp/OneKE}}.